Okta (OKTA)

 For software companies like Okta, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Okta’s gross margin is good for a software business and points to its solid unit economics, competitive products and services, and lack of meaningful pricing pressure.
-As you can see below, it averaged an impressive 77.1% gross margin over the last year.
-That means for every $100 in revenue, roughly $77.08 was left to spend on selling, marketing, and R&D.
+As you can see below, it averaged an impressive 77.4% gross margin over the last year.
+Said differently, Okta paid its providers $22.64 for every $100 in revenue.

 Okta Trailing 12-Month Gross Margin